 If you’re here, you’re probably thinking about knocking out your GRE.
 A lot of clarity comes by taking the GRE early in the admissions process.
-You don’t need to do anything elaborate.
-You don’t need to over commit yourself.
-You can get started with GRE preparation without disrupting the rest of your life.
+You don’t need to do anything elaborate or over commit yourself.
+You can start your GRE prep without disrupting the rest of your life.
 The key is time and consistency.

-Many GRE students come into GRE preparation under a deadline.
-Their graduate or business school program is requiring they submit a score by a date that is just a few weeks away.
-They’re under the gun and trying to crank out a solid GRE performance under pressure.
+Many students come into GRE preparation under a deadline.
+Their graduate or business school program is requiring a score by a date that’s just a few weeks away.
+These students are under the gun trying to crank out a solid GRE performance under pressure.
 Needless to say, this high stakes situation makes it even more difficult to prepare and execute effectively.
 The GRE is already a challenging test.
-Don’t add an extra layer of difficulty.
+Don’t add an extra layer of difficulty!

-When you look for GRE preparation tools, you might feel overwhelmed by choices.
-All the companies you’ve ever heard of (and many you haven’t) have published GRE prep books.
+When you look for GRE preparation tools, the choices may overwhelm you.
+There are so many options of GRE pep books too choose from.
 Some promise four (or more) free practice tests!
-However, the catch is that these practice tests are not actual GRE practice tests.
-Every GRE practice test not released by ETS is an approximation of a GRE, an attempt to mimic both the questions and scoring algorithm of the real thing.
+However, the catch is that some of these practice tests are not actual GRE practice tests.
+Any test you encounter that isn’t released by ETS is an approximation of a GRE.
+It’s an attempt to mimic both the questions and the scoring algorithm of the real thing.
 Why does that matter?
 There are proven disadvantages to using non-official GREs in lieu of official practice tests.

 While we develop our own practice problems for students to use to prepare and study, PowerScore instructs our students to use only real ETS GRE practice tests for self-assessment.

-Our three self-study plans break down a step-by-step, week-by-week program to take you from start to finish with your GRE preparation.
-To prepare for the GRE, you must establish goals from the outset, the test date that you’re preparing for and the score you wish to achieve.
-On the way, you must establish a regular, structured preparation schedule that allows you both to learn new material and reinforce skills you already have.
+Our three self-study plans break down a week-by-week program to take you start-to-finish with your GRE preparation.
+Establish goals early on using the test date your preparing for and the score you want to achieve.
+Along the way, you need to have a regular preparation schedule that allows you to learn new materials and reinforce skills.
+Our plans employ four core resources.

 - Real ETS GRE preparation material